mserlin/ShellNumerics/README.md

 Traditionally, equations S9 and S10 are combined into a single equation by introducing a stress function\cite{brushBuckling1975, timoshenkoTheory1972}.
 However, realistic boundary conditions are more challenging to implement in this formulation.
-For simplicity, we elect to directly solve the three equations, which are functions of the axial, circumferential, and radial displacement functions.
+For simplicity, I elect to directly solve the three equations, which are functions of the axial, circumferential, and radial displacement functions.

 Our boundary conditions are chosen such that the end of the shell maintains complete contact with the parallel loading plates at points held fixed by friction.
 The friction requirement implies that the radial and circumferential displacements are zero at the end of the cylinder.